 Top of the Hyatt for the Big Bay Boom

 Top of the Hyatt is the impressive lounge located at the top of the Manchester Grand Hyatt Hotel in San Diego on the 40th floor.
-It boasts impressive harbor and San Diego skyline views and on the 4th of July, the views are especially amazing.
-The Big Bay Boom fireworks seem to burst right next to the windows and it's a visually awesome way to see fireworks, from up in the sky instead of down below.
+It boasts impressive harbor and San Diego skyline views and on the 4th of July, the Big Bay Boom fireworks seem to burst right next to the windows; it's a visually awesome way to see fireworks, from up in the sky instead of down below.
 The booths and tables in the lounge can be reserved in the evening for a fun event package with unlimited drinks, food, and great firework views.
 Standing with a drink to watch the fireworks is allowed (as long as you're not blocking the views of the tables), but even the space for that gets limited fast as the bar area isn't huge.

 03 of 10

 You can also see the Big Bay Fireworks Show from Seaport Village, located right next to the harbor.
 Bring a blanket or chairs, and pick a spot along the harbor to watch the bursts of fire explode over the calm water.
 You can also spend the early part of your day before heading to your firework-watching location by walking around Seaport Village (which is a good for parking as well—the earlier you get there, the easier it will be to find parking), which has a variety of bars, restaurants, and boutiques.
 Seaport Village also typically has a music festival going on for Independence Day in the East Plaza Gazebo.